FaithAlone.net

 Different Arabic Qurans

-The issue of variations in the oral recitation of the Quran, called Qira'at, of which there are 10 official schools, goes back to the time of Muhammad (Sahih al-Bukhari 4991-92, Sahih Muslim 819a, 820a-b, 821a), and completely refutes the notion that God has given and preserved only a single Arabic Quran, as is often claimed by Muslims.
+The issue of variations in the oral recitation of the Quran, called Qira'at, of which there are 10 official schools, goes back to the time of Muhammad (Sahih al-Bukhari 4991-92, Sahih Muslim 819a, 820a-b, 821a), and refutes the notion that God has given and preserved only a single Arabic Quran, as is often believed by Muslims.

 These two Arabic texts have ~5000 textual variants, which include entirely different words in some verses.
 They are not merely differences in diacritical marks, or different pronunciations of the same word used in different dialects of Arabic.
 The words themselves are different, in some cases.